Hugo Gellert: Art as politics

+In encounters between the Bureau and Gellert, the artist was uncompromisingly uncooperative.
+In one such interaction, FBI agents surveiling Gellert attempted to introduce themselves to the artist by extending their hand; Gellert apparently "loudly and vehemently stated, 'I have nothing to say to you,'" before walking away rapidly in the direction of his home.

+Shortly after this incident, Gellert was summoned to appear in front of the House Committee on Un-American Activities.
+Testified before the Committee on November 13, 1956.
+With a few exceptions, Gellert refused to answer almost all of their questions, invoked the Fifth Amendment.
+This experience left Gellert largely unscathed, as he was not deported, but it hurt his finances, as he found fewer and fewer opportunities for him to earn money as a result of the suspicion.

 Death and legacy

 Gellert died in Freehold Township, New Jersey on December 9, 1985.
+He was a communist stalwart to his dying day; when Paul Avrich interviewed him in 1972, Gellert was firm in his convictions "that the Soviet Union was a workers’ state, that workers’ councils controlled the factories and ran the economy, that Stalin was a great leader who saved the world from Hitler, and so on".

 Gellert's social commentary, his work and his beliefs have placed him among the greatest American social artists of the Art Deco era, according to experts in the field.

 His brother Ernest, also a socialist, was drafted in 1917 but refused induction, claiming to be a conscientious objector.
 He was convicted of refusing the draft and sentenced to prison.
 Gellert fled to Mexico after Ernest died of a gunshot wound in prison at Fort Hancock, New Jersey, officially a suicide.
 Their brother Lawrence was a music collector; in the 1930s he documented black protest traditions in the South of the United States.